Hichki Review: Rani Mukerji's Heartfelt Performance Scores Full Marks On The Report Card!

 - Rani Mukerji: People Still Know Me As Shahrukh Khan & Salman Khan's Heroine

-- An Emotional Shahrukh Khan Tells Rani Mukerji, His Biggest Hichki Moment Is The Death Of His Parents
+- Rani Mukerji Reminisces Her LAST CONVERSATION With Sridevi & Reveals THIS Person Brought Them Closer

-'There are no bad students...only bad teachers', says Rani Mukerji's Naina Mathur to a fellow teacher at an important juncture in Hichki.
+'There are no bad students, only bad teachers', says Rani Mukerji's Naina Mathur to a fellow teacher at an important juncture in Hichki.
 A single scene so powerful that leaves you with a lump in your throat!
 Well, Hichki is made up of several such heart-warming moments which make you laugh and shed a tear.
 To teach is to touch a life forever and that's what the central protagonist of the film believes in.
 But, the journey isn't a bed of roses for her; especially when she has her own sets of 'hichkis' to overcome.
 What comes as a wonderful surprise is that the film doesn't turn into a sob story even in the most dramatic moment and that's such a fresh breather!

 Coming to the plot, Hichki begins with Naina Mathur (Rani Mukerji) giving an interview for the job of a teacher.
 The panel of interviewers are quite impressed with her multiple degrees.
 Until, Naina makes a gruntling sound.
 Eyebrows are raised.
 She tells them she suffers from Tourette's syndrome, a nervous system disorder marked by involuntary motor tics.
 Another job application goes down the drain.
 But not before, our sassy Naina decides to give them a crash course in her disorder.